digitalsurgeons/craft-scout/README.md

 ```

 #### `->transformer(callable|string|array|TransformerAbstract $transformer)`
-The [transformer](http://fractal.thephpleague.com/transformers/) that should be used to define the data that should be sent to Algolia for each element.
+The [transformer](http://fractal.thephpleague.com/transformers/) that should be used to define the data that should be sent for each element.
 If you don’t set this, the default transformer will be used, which includes all of the element’s direct attribute values, but no custom field values.

 ```php
 // Can be set to a function